Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

-I started walking about 9.20am from the car park at Coombe Hill.
-Instead of heading for the monument, I took a short path going left, then turned left through a metal kissing gate to join the Ridgeway path.
+I started walking about 9.20am from the car park at Coombe Hill (grid reference SP 852063).
+Instead of heading for the monument, I took a short path going left from the gate by the entrance to the car park, then after a few hundred yards turned left through a metal kissing gate to join the Ridgeway path (I would now be following its signs and white acorn symbols as far as Whiteleaf Hill).
 This ran through beech trees a short distance to return to the road to the car park.
-On the other side I continued through more beech woods (Linton's Wood then Goodmerhill Wood, according to the OS map), before turning right and heading downhill to cross another road and enter the grounds of Chequers.
+I went a short distance right, then continued along the Ridgeway on the other side.
+I continued through more beech woods (Linton's Wood then Goodmerhill Wood, according to the OS map) for about half a mile, before the Ridgeway turned right and headed downhill to reach the hamlet of Buckmoorend.
+Here I crossed another road and entered the grounds of Chequers, the Prime Minister's country estate.

 Coombe Hill, near the car park